RenatoMignone/Secure-Timeout-System-NXPS32K3X8EVB/README.md

 ### Prerequisites

+- A Linux-based operating system (e.g., Ubuntu)
+- Git for version control
+- QEMU for hardware emulation
+- FreeRTOS for the real-time operating system
-- ARM GCC Toolchain (`arm-none-eabi-gcc`)
+- ARM GCC Toolchain (`arm-none-eabi-gcc`) for compiling the code
-- QEMU for ARM
-- FreeRTOS source code (added as a submodule)
-- Make
+- Make for building the project
-- Ninja
+- Ninja build system for building QEMU

 ### Installation